SheCodesAus/what_is_git/readme.md

 - `git push origin main`
 - `git clone YOUR_LINK_HERE`

 Add in any other tips you think would be helpful to have jotted down, too!
+If you're looking for a resource on Git commands, [this website is a good tool for figuring out how to achieve specific Git outcomes](https://git.gaozih.top/).

 ---
 ---